18F/eligibility-rules-service/README.md

 ## Weekly progress updates

-We're posting [weekly recaps](https://github.com/18F/eligibility-rules-service/wiki/Weekly-recaps) of our work for folks interested in following along with our progress.
+During active phases, we post [weekly recaps](https://github.com/18F/eligibility-rules-service/wiki/Weekly-recaps) of our work for folks interested in following along with our progress.